Preparing Children & Youth for Success

-Children and youth thrive, contribute positively and are prepared for the next stages in their lives.
+Supporting children and youth to thrive, contribute positively, and be prepared for the next stages in their lives.

 We provide Early Childhood Education at four locations:

 • A Head Start center on West 95th Street

 Three Day Care centers:

 • 114 West 91st Street (dually eligible: Head Start/Day Care)

 Each year Goddard Riverside serves more than 3,000 children and youth through school-based, after-school, evening and weekend programs.
 The majority of these young people come from low-income families who live in the surrounding neighborhoods.
 Our programs provide safe, structured and affordable activities for children and help them become better learners and build self-confidence.
 We also offer information, support and referrals to help families.